-Other important environmental factors include raw material extraction and production impacts, vehicle manufacturing and assembly impacts, vehicle distribution impacts, fuel source production and distribution impacts, vehicle end-of-life impacts, in addition to tailpipe emissions.
+Other important environmental factors include raw material extraction and production impacts, vehicle manufacturing and assembly impacts, vehicle distribution impacts, fuel source production and distribution impacts, in addition to tailpipe emissions.

 By developing a life-cycle model for each vehicle, and reporting vehicle performance in Gross Energy Requirement (GER) and greenhouse gas (GHG) emissions, we provide a platform for comparative analysis across all available technologies in practical use.
 The results of this detailed analysis are not broad statements about technologies, but rather conclusive statements about individual vehicles that implement different technologies.
 These results show that not all vehicles implement technologies as effectively, and therefore the trade-offs between conventional vehicles and alternative vehicles must be viewed on a vehicle-by-vehicle basis.